Frequency selective surface: Second transformation: Replace shunt capacitors with capacitive patch FSS below resonance

-AFA stacks

 Fabrication

 Typically FSSs are fabricated by chemically etching a copper-clad dielectric sheet, which may consist of Teflon (ε=2.1), Kapton, (ε=3.1), fiberglass (ε-4.5) or various forms of duroid (ε=6.0, 10.2).
 The sheet may range in thickness from a few thousandths of an inch to as much as 20–40 thousand.

 Applications

 Applications of FSS range from the mundane (microwave ovens) to the forefront of contemporary technology involving active and reconfigurable structures such as smart skins.